What Is Mass Hysteria? Decoding the Impact of Market Crashes

 We have moved deeper into the madness zone, and neutral sentiment has dropped to levels not seen for years.
 It is trading at 13, but bullish sentiment, while below its historical average, is still relatively high; it would be ideal to drop below 24.
 Bearish sentiment continues to trend higher, and that’s a good sign.
 As things stand now, we are close to another “mother of all buy signals” that would match 1987 and 2008.
 Our indicators need to dip slightly lower into the oversold range.

-As per our trend indicator, the trend is positive, suggesting that every pullback ranging from mild to wild should be embraced.
+Our trend indicator is positive, suggesting that every pullback, from mild to wild, should be embraced.

-Originally disseminated on March 25, 2020, this piece remains in a state of perpetual refinement, with the most recent update having been undertaken in May of 2023.
+Originally disseminated on March 25, 2020, this piece remains in a state of perpetual refinement, with the most recent update undertaken in March 2024.

 Other Articles of Interest